 Bad posture is slowly becoming an epidemic across Western society.

 Some might claim this statement extreme.
-Yet, 40% of us spend the workday sitting.
-We hunch forward, protruding our neck toward our computer screens.
+Yet, 40% of us spend the workday sitting!
+Not to mention We hunch forward, protruding our neck toward our computer screens.

 Perhaps you are doing this right now as you read this article.
-Maybe you didn’t even notice you were doing it.
+And maybe you didn’t even notice you were doing it.
 You might even absent-mindedly hold a heavy bag on one shoulder, which can add more stress to your natural alignment.

-Your body isn’t made to sit in this position, especially for long durations.
+Your body isn’t meant to sit in this position, especially for long durations.
 However, we have built a society that makes our lives easier and more efficient.
-Thus, we move less and we sit more.
+Thus, we move less, and we sit more.